JuulLabs-OSS/BTPTesterCore/README.md

 ----

-This is a very early version of this tool so there may be issue and missing features.
+This is a very early version of this tool so there may be issues and missing features.
 Feel free to test it and submit PRs, feature requests or report problems you find.